-In 2017, Norwegian performed two relief flights with UNICEF to help the children of Mali and Yemen.
-These missions contributed to supporting thousands of children and created huge internal engagement at

-Norwegian, which enhanced the company culture and sense of pride.
+In 2018, Norwegian performed one relief flight with UNICEF to help the children of Chad.
+This mission contributed to supporting thousands of children and created huge internal engagement at Norwegian, which enhanced the company culture and sense of pride.

-Throughout 2017, Norwegian's customers donated more than NOK 5.7 million to UNICEF's work for children when booking flights on the website.
+Throughout 2018, Norwegian's customers donated NOK 8.9 million to UNICEF's work for children when booking flights on the website.
+In 2018, Norwegian also made it possible for passengers on board its Dreamliner aircraft to donate money to UNICEF directly via the in-flight entertainment system and also when purchasing bottled water.